Same-sex marriage in Florida: Statutes

 In 1977, following the success of the Save Our Children campaign in overturning an LGBT rights ordinance in Miami, the Florida Legislature enacted legislation banning same-sex marriage and adoption by gays and lesbians.
 Senator Curtis Peterson, a sponsor of the legislation, said it was designed to say "we are tired of you and wish you would go back in the closet."
 In 1997, the Florida Legislature overwhelmingly adopted its own Defense of Marriage Act, which stated marriage was the "union between one man and one woman" and barred the state from recognizing same-sex marriages performed in other states.
 Governor Lawton Chiles said: "I believe that, by and large, most Floridians are tolerant and will one day come to view a broader range of domestic partnerships as an acceptable part of life.
 But, that is not the case today."
 The bill became law without his signature.
 According to a legal opinion provided to the Florida Court Clerks' Association in December 2014 in anticipation of an injunction in the case of Brenner v.
 Scott, a clerk who issued marriage licenses to same-sex couples would face criminal penalties, a legal provision it called "apparently unique" to Florida.
 Penalties could include fines as high as $1,000 and up to a year in prison.

 In August 2017, Senator Gary Farmer filed a bill to repeal the state's statutory ban on same-sex marriage, with a similar bill also introduced to the House by Representative David Richardson in November 2017.
 Similar measures were also introduced by Senator Tina Polsky in December 2022 and January 2025, and Senator Fabián Basabe in October 2023.
-However, all these measures died in committee.
+However, all these bills died in committee.
+Another bill was introduced in December 2025 by Representative Fentrice Driskell.